mmnowak/mp4/TESTING.md

 ## Manual Testing

+### Device Testing

+Manual testing was done on following devices:

+* Lenovo Thinkpad Yoga 460
+* Redmi Note Pro 5g
+* iPhone XR
+* iPhone 14 Pro
+* OPPO A78
+* Dell 22 Monitor P2222H
+* Google Chrome Developer Tools - all the different device avaliable, as well as all the size options

+### Browser Compatibility

+Manual Testing was done on the following browsers:

+* Google Chrome
+* Microsoft Edge
+* Opera

 ### Testing User Stories

 1. As a User I want to be able to easily navigate the website so I can find products I want to buy